Turkish Rocket (OG)

 Deep green large dandelion-like leaves 10-12”, slight fuzzy texture, steam like spinach or stinging nettles, mild cabbage flavor.
 Produces leaves until autumn.
 Somewhat attractive to bees and butterflies.
 Young shoots of Turkish Rocket are very tasty, collect in mid-spring before flowering.
 We sell a lot of this seed but think gardeners might be happier with Sea Kale and Good King Henry as a perennial vegetable plant.
 Also known as warty cabbage.
-Tags: Green.
+Tags: Color: Green, Certification: Organic.

 How to grow turkish rocket from seed

 We start ours indoors in deep undivided flats 4-6 weeks before last frost then plant out after last frost when two to three sets of true leaves appear.
 Germination can be variable to low.
 Easy to grow, does well in the Pacific Northwest once established.
 May self-seed slightly in your garden.
 Cut seeds heads if you do not want it to spread.
 Propagate by root division after third year.
 Soil pH 6.1-7.5.
 Hardiness zones 6-11.

 Germination in optimal conditions: 60-70%.
 Usual seed life: 3-4 years.